hungrymonkey/another-challenges/README_EXPLANATION.md

 Evaluate the Array in reverse:
 The tree needs need to be built and remove one by one when the array is evaluated right to left.
-However, each element is evaluated as the tree is built right to left which removes uncessary deletes
+However, each element is evaluated as the tree is built right to left which removes unnecessary deletes

 Data Structure: This problem overuses two operations: insert and neighbor lookup.
 In an unrealistic scenerio, this problem requires arbitary inserts in the middle of the array.
 Since memove is slow, a data structure can provide cheap inserts and neighbor transversal.